 EMDR Training (level 1&2)

-Certified Gottman Couple Therapist and consultant
+Certified Gottman Couple Therapist , consultant and trainer.

 Gottman Educator/Leader for the Seven Principles for Making Marriage Work